svsticky/magnificent-sloth/README.md

 #### Update semantic-ui
 If changes are made to files in the semantic folder, these changes will become active only after you run the following command:
 `npm run build-semantic`.

+#### Build application
+The repository supports building a deb-package to be able to install the app on debian/ubuntu machines (or any derivatives).
+To create the deb-package, run the following command:

+`npm run build`

+The deb-package can be found in dist/installers.